elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 - `foundation.json` - This is where the genesis block's 33 million ELA is created(Note some ELA have been taken out of this account to other addresses for testing purposes)
 - `mainchain-miner-reward.json` - This is where the mining rewards from mainchain go
 - `preload/mainchains.json` - This is where the two mainchain addresses are located with 40,000 ELA and 50,000 ELA respectively
-- `preload/sidechains.json` - This is where the DID and Token sidechain addresses are located with 10,000 DID ELA and 0 TOKEN ELA respectively
+- `preload/sidechains.json` - This is where the DID and Token sidechain addresses are located with 10,000 DID ELA and 10,000 TOKEN ELA respectively(Token sidechain address doesn't have any ELA yet)
 - `mainchain_nodes/mainchains_nodes.json` - This is where all the public and private keys are located for all the mainchain nodes
 - `arbitrator_nodes/arbitrator_nodes.json` - This is where all the public and private keys are located for all the arbitrator nodes along with their corresponding sidechains' public, private keys and ELA addresses that are used for mininig purposes